Every so often, people say things that shouldn’t be said.

 Most definitely much too real.

 Most of you know that my fatigue is often fatigue with a capital F, and at times, capitalised front to back.
 It’s no secret anymore that when I’m near falling asleep while standing up, I either start talking gibberish, get all teenager-giddy or stop talking altogether.
 It is what I refer to as “Making the most of my near-empty barrel of energy!” because I am about to go incommunicado for a day or two when the battery has completely died.

-Many years ago, another friend told me that one of the family connections had recently been diagnosed with MS and that he would talk loud on occasion without him realising this.
-My friend eventually apologised to me for thinking I was just ignorant and that she now understood that there are moments where I do not have the loudness of my voice under control.
+Many years ago, another friend told me that one of his family connections had recently been diagnosed with MS and that he would talk loud on occasion without him realising this.
+My friend eventually apologised to me for thinking I was just ignorant and that he now understood that there are moments where I do not have the loudness of my voice under control.

 Allow me to extend my friend’s apology, so, to anyone who found themselves near my half-asleep brain-to-mouth filter.
-When you hear I am going way off-track or talk too loud, please do not hesitate to give me a sign to help me find my way back into the conversation.
+When you hear I am going way off-track or talk too loud, please don’t hesitate to give me a sign to help me find my way back into the conversation.

-After all, talking in Ireland is a national illness, or a survival instinct of sorts.
+And, after all, talking in Ireland is a national illness or a survival instinct of sorts.